filiptammergard/tammergard.se/blog/2024-01-19-excess-properties-in-typescript/index.md

 printPerson(person) // 👍 This is fine!
 ```

-TypeScript being a structural type system means it checks _minimum_ requirements rather than _exact_ requirements – at least in some cases.
+TypeScript being a structural type system means it checks _minimum_ requirements rather than _exact_ requirements—at least in some cases.

 The reason TypeScript is doing excess property checks when passing an "inline" object is probably since it won't be used anywhere else and [TypeScript can assume the excess property is a mistake](https://twitter.com/AndaristRake/status/1748250533331136947).